SamuelNaiwo/2tier_architecture_deployment_aws/README.md

 ## Reverse Proxy

-1. Open your ubuntu terminal window.1
+1. Open your ubuntu terminal window.

 2. Use the command `cd /etc/nginx/sites-available` in order to navigate inside the nginx configuration folder.